DoSomethingArchive/gambit-content/documentation/endpoints/topics.md

 # Topics

-A topic is considered one of the following Contentful content types:
+A topic is one of the following Contentful content types:

 * `photoPostConfig` - creates a signup and submits a photo post for a campaign
 * `textPostConfig` - creates a signup and submits a text post for a campaign